 - This software can aid you to repair a batch of Excel files at the same time in a single attempt.

-- It has a simple and easy to use interface and that's why you can easily the tool even if you are of beginner level user.
+- It has a simple and easy-to-use interface and that's why you can easily the tool even if you are a beginner-level user.

 - With this tool, you can repair your damaged Excel file and retrieve all properties of the file.

-- It will aid you to recover Excel file without any trouble or hitch.
+- It will aid you to recover Excel files without any trouble or hitch.

 2. How to Repair MS Excel File

-Here is the step-by-step guide on how to repair MS Excel File with the help of Stellar Excel Repair software.
+Here is the step-by-step guide on how to repair MS Excel Files with the help of Stellar Excel Repair software.